trungnt13/uef-summerschool2018/README.md

 # UEF - Summer School 2018

-How to clone all the code and data provided to your computer:
+How to clone all the code and data provided to your computer (alternatively download .zip file from github page):

 ```bash
 git clone --recursive git@github.com:trungnt13/uef-summerschool2018.git